 Not recommended.
-In order to perform squats correctly and precisely, it is required to have much control in your feet.
-They are done heavy, and any wrong movement could cause damage to your entire body.
-Hence, one is required to always take the utmost precaution while squatting directly on a carpeted surface.
+To perform squats correctly and precisely, it is required to have much control over your feet.
+Squating is done heavily, and any wrong movement could cause damage to your entire body.
+Hence, you are always required to take the utmost precaution while squatting directly on a carpeted surface.

-Squishiness factor is also as important as in a deadlift, which makes it even more important to have a stable and even surface.
+The squishiness factor is also as important as in squating, making it even more important to have a stable and even surface.

-Please take the utmost caution while performing a squat directly over a carpet as instability while performing it can result in more dangerous consequences and involves greater recovery time than that taken for a deadlift.
+Please take the utmost caution while performing a squat directly over a carpet.
+Instability while performing it can result in more dangerous consequences and involve great recovery time.

 3) Can I Stretch on Carpet?